ToolMATH: A Diagnostic Benchmark for Long-Horizon Tool Use under Systematic Tool-Catalog Constraints: Multi-model Tool-wise Validation Details

+A tool is retained only if all five test cases pass.
+We allow small floating-point tolerance and benign formatting differences, such as \texttt{int} versus \texttt{float} when numerically equal, or list versus tuple for the same sequence.

-\textbf{System prompt (verbatim).} \begin{promptbox} You are validating the behavior of a small deterministic math utility function.
+\paragraph{Validator prompt.} \begin{promptbox} You are validating the behavior of a small deterministic math utility function.
 You are given its natural-language description and several testcases.
 Each testcase has: - concrete inputs (already converted to the right Python types), and - the actual_output returned by the implementation.

 For EACH case, you must decide whether the actual_output is correct, based on what the function is *supposed* to do from the description.

 Guidelines: - Carefully infer the intended behavior from the description (and input schema if needed). - Compute or reason about the correct output for each testcase. - Compare that internal expected result to actual_output. - Allow small floating-point rounding errors (~1e-6) and harmless formatting differences (e.g., extra parentheses, int vs float when numerically equal, tuple vs list for the same sequence). - If the implementation's result is clearly wrong (wrong sign, wrong magnitude, wrong structure), mark the case as incorrect. \end{promptbox}